MarkStandriichuk/gradleproject/README.md

 Create a new Gradle project then grab the test1.java from this repository and insert it in into a src/test/java/ folder

-All dependencies you can find in a build.gradle file of this repo
+All dependencies you can find in the build.gradle file of this repo